apache/incubator-wayang/guides/semantic-operators-in-Wayang.md

 The prompt describes the task.
 A `SemanticAlgorithm` provides one concrete implementation of that task.
 A `SemanticAlgorithm` could theoretically be any UDF you desire, there are no strict requirements on its implementation.
-The implementation just requires the UDF is described as something that takes an input `Record` and a `prompt` and outputs whatever datatype is required by the operator.
+The implementation only that the requires the UDF is implemented as something that takes an input `Record` and a `prompt` and outputs whatever datatype is required by the operator.

-The ollama local open source model is used as an example for this guide, but may also be useful for quick development.
+The Ollama local open-source model is used as an example for this guide, but may also be useful for quick development.

-We setup our local model hosting locallly using Docker:
+We set up our local model hosting locally using Docker:

 ```yaml
 ollama: